ON SALE: Make Every Day Mediterranean: An Oldways 4-Week Menu Plan E-BOOK SHOP NOW

 AfricanHeritagePotluck

-Diabetes is a disease that makes it difficult for your body to use insulin properly, which can lead to problems digesting food.
+Diabetes is a disease that makes it diffcult for your body to use insulin properly, which can lead to problems digesting food.
 To manage diabetes, it’s important to eat healthy and be physically active.
 If you’re African American, you can incorporate foods from your cultural background into your diet.
 The plate method is a good way to eat healthily when you have diabetes.
 Fill half of your plate with vegetables like greens, spinach, or cabbage.
 Fill one-quarter of your plate with starch like brown rice, sweet potatoes, grits, or beans.
 Fill the other quarter with lean meat.
 For example, my grandfather ate fish nearly every day, which was a staple food.

 Your work with Mocha Foodies and mentoring students at historically black colleges and universities is amazing.
 How do you see the role of mentorship in shaping the future of African-American nutrition professionals and promoting diversity in the field of dietetics?